Install FreeRADIUS

 -

-To determine FreeRADIUS agent response in case of the authentication service being unavailable, Please provide Y as input to fail silently, else go with N as your input (returns access-reject).
+To determine FreeRADIUS agent response in case of the authentication service being unavailable, provide Y as input to fail silently, else go with N as your input (returns access-reject).

 Do you want the service to be silent (do_not_respond) when SAS/STA is unavailable?
 Y/N NOTE: Not responding may help customer controlled failover.
 Y Setting Value Accordingly